morpho-org/vault-v2/README.md

 # Vault V2

 Vaults V2 enables anyone to create [non-custodial](#non-custodial-guarantees) vaults that allocate assets into different markets.
-Depositors of Vault V2 earn from the underlying protocols without having to actively manage their position.
+Depositors of Vault V2 earn from the underlying markets without having to actively manage their position.
 The curation of deposited assets is handled by a set of different roles (owner, curator and allocators).
 The [VaultV2Factory](./src/VaultV2Factory.sol) deploys instances of Vaults V2.
 All the contracts are immutable.